Montpelier (Orange, Virginia): Today

+Visitors can also explore over eight miles of walking trails that wind through horse pastures, wildflower meadows, and forests, including the 197 acre old-growth Montpelier Forest.

 Annual events

 Montpelier is the site of many annual events.
 Three particularly draw large crowds: the Montpelier Hunt Races, Wine Festival, and the Fiber Festival.

 The annual Montpelier Hunt Races, an autumn steeplechase event, were started by Marion duPont Scott and her brother William duPont Jr. in 1934.
 The races are held the first Saturday in November.
 Montpelier has one of the few steeplechase tracks in the country that use traditional hedgerows for jumps.
 Montpelier hosts seven races at this event.
 Guests may watch the races directly at the rail for a close experience.

 The Montpelier Wine Festival showcases distinctive arts and crafts, specialty food vendors, local agricultural products, and Virginia wine from approximately 25 different wineries in the state.

 The Fall Fiber Festival is held each October and is a popular regional event.
 The event showcases every aspect of textile manufacturing, from the production of wool to the finished product.
 Events include sheep shearing, craft demos, and a host of other activities.
 The most popular feature of the Fall Fiber Festival is the Sheep Dog Trials.

 Other events include: summer programs for children, such as the "Mud Camp," a barbecue held in the summer with local barbecue cuisine, Archaeology Expeditions, civil war demonstrations, and, in December, a candlelight tour of Montpelier in the evening.